google/WebFundamentals/src/content/en/fundamentals/primers/service-worker/index.markdown

 translation_priority: 1
 ---

-Rich offline experiences, periodic background syncs, push notifications&mdash;
+<p class="intro">Rich offline experiences, periodic background syncs, push
-functionality that would normally require a native application&mdash;are coming to the web.
-Service workers provide the technical foundation that all these features will rely on.
+notifications&mdash; functionality that would normally require a native application&mdash;are coming to the web.
+Service workers provide the technical foundation that all these features will rely on.</p>

 ## What is a Service Worker